 1st Employment employees who no call/no show to an assignment or who leave early without first notifying and receiving approval from a 1st Employment Representative will receive an hourly pay of minimum wage for all hours worked the week of the abandonment, including pay received from all assignments worked that week.
+If the no call/no show occurs on the first scheduled day of a new week, all hours worked the previous week may be reduced to an hourly pay of Arkansas state minimum wage.
 Job abandonment may also result in disciplinary action up to and including termination.